 The number one complaint from those who struggle to meditate is that they can’t stop thinking.
 Jay Michaelson, teacher and editor at Ten Percent Happier and author of six books on contemplative practice, has heard it all before.
-However, according to Michaelson, all this talk about thinking and meditating is just a myth: “You don’t [...]
+However, according to Michaelson, all this talk about thinking and meditating is just a myth: “You don’t need to stop [...]

 Taking your cue from non-verbal communication Last week, during my visit to the dialysis unit, I came across a nurse who was displeased with a patient.
 On further conversation, she explained that she was disturbed by the manner expressed his dislike of her.
 This patient always wears T-shirts with strange quotes indirectly aimed at her. [...]